Housing advice

 Being asked to leave a tenancy

-It is important that as soon as your landlord issues you with a notice that you start to make plans for your move and that you contact Cheshire East Council’s Housing Options and Homelessness Team as soon as you are able.
+It is important that as soon as your landlord issues you with a notice that you start to make plans for your move and that you contact us straight away.

-More full information about private rented tenancies and your rights can be found in our tenants guide
+More information about privately rented tenancies and your rights can be found in our tenants guide.

 Leaving a social tenancy

-Social landlords can issue notice to leave their accommodation, but only if you have broken the terms of your tenancy, this is usually because of rent arrears or anti-social behaviour.
+Social landlords can give you notice to leave their accommodation, but only if you have broken the terms of your tenancy.
+This is usually because of rent arrears or anti-social behaviour.

-A social landlord must take you to court to formally end your tenancy although they might ask you to give up your tenancy informally.
+A social landlord must take you to court to formally end your tenancy, although they might ask you to give up your tenancy informally.
+If you are in rent arrears or if your social landlord has indicated that they will be seeking court action, contact us straight away.

 Transferring to a different more suitable accommodation

-If your current social rented home is too big, or too small or affecting your health, you can apply for a transfer to an alternative social tenancy, but your rent account must be clear of arrears and your property must be in good condition.
-A transfer to another tenancy in Cheshire East is done by registering an application with Cheshire homechoice
+If your current socially rented home is too big, too small, or affecting your health, you can apply for a transfer to an alternative social tenancy.
+To do this, your rent account must be clear of arrears, and your property must be in good condition.
+A transfer to another tenancy in Cheshire East is done by registering an application with Cheshire homechoice.

 Exchanging your home to live in another area

-If your home is suitable but you would like to live in another area you can apply to exchange your home this is done by completing an application to www.homeswapper.co.uk .
+If your home is suitable but you would like to live in another area, you can apply to exchange your home.
+You can do this by completing an application to www.homeswapper.co.uk.
 This is where residents of social housing can apply to swap their homes with tenants in other areas.

 Contact the Homechoice and Prevention team